Here are some of my last recorded high thoughts from the time of my marijuana addiction:

 “While feeling out of control and stuck trying to make sense of ironic questions, I watched my state deteriorate.

 “I also got so worried thinking about how bad, strange, ugly, and messed up my life must have looked to everyone else.

 “People don’t seem to tell you exactly what they see when they look at you, do they?

 “So I got used to voices that screamed at me to fix the blame for my anxious, helpless state on both myself and weed.

 “But was it weed that made me feel so out of control, ugly, and uptight?

-“Was it weed that made me feel that way—ashamed of who I was?
+“Was it weed that made me feel ashamed of who I was?

-“I see exactly where all notions about my life and state are coming from.
+“I see exactly where all these captured notions are coming from.